The answer to the question in the title of this post is very simple:

 There are several plugins which you can clone your whole installation or database with to another WordPress installation.
 Here are a few options to consider:

 You could also use the built in WordPress export/import functionality located under Tools->Import and Tools->Export.
-This functionality only imports/exports your content, not widgets and menus.
+This functionality only imports/exports your content though, not widgets and menus.

 Do you need help with setting up a staging version of your WordPress site?
 If so then please submit a support ticket and we’ll help you out.